The following options for improving water management were explored:

 4.5 star WELS dishwasher and washing machine

 There is no relationship between cost of appliance (whether dishwasher or washing machine) and standardised water use i.e. Water Efficiency Labelling Scheme (WELS) rating.
-There are only a few 2 and 3 WELS star rated washing machines available, with by far the majority being 4 or 5 stars, on average.
+There are only a few 2 and 3 WELS star rated washing machines available, with most being 4 or 5 stars, on average.
 A 4.5 star will use about 69 litres.
 The minimum WELS rating for dishwashers is 3.
 Together, a water savings of about 19,000 litres per year could be expected, the majority of savings coming from the washing machine upgrade.

 Assuming one 8 kg load per day, a 3 star washing machine will use about 43,000 litres while a 4.5 star will use about 25,000 litres over a year.
 Thus, about 18,000 litres is saved a year on this washing regime.